 Have you ever thought how nostalgia is played out in the telecom market?
 Presumably the smartphone market these days.
 Why the nostalgia market works so well?

 Apparently, new technologies play their disruptions by recreating familiar things i.e. design cues that evoke old objects inter alia software mimicking the look of the old things it has replaced.
 Primary examples being the settings icon that looks like a mechanical gear, notes app that looks like a yellow notepad and the mail icon as a postage stamp.
 Clicking a picture which still fakes the whir and click of a shutter from a Nikon/ Kodak camera, whereas in reality there is no sound making shutter present in the current devices.

 One can argue that these types of equipment such as the camera were as recent as the year 2005, but that was an entirely different era for the mobile industry.
 Ever heard of the term “gone with the wind”?
 Exactly!

-These days I-pods are collectables, disc players and walkman are already antiques.
-Although the old had a dignified richness never rivalled by the digital world, there’s little of a reason to mourn the death of arid floppy discs.
+These days I-pods are collectibles, disc players and walkman are already antiques.
+Although the old had a dignified richness never rivaled by the digital world, there’s little of a reason to mourn the death of arid floppy discs.
 After all, nostalgia cycles don’t move around the world at the same pace.
 Imagine there are still people around who still own a classic mobile unmindful of its death.